Irritant-Induced Reactive Airways Disease

 Recommended specialists: the pulmonologist evaluates respiratory function and the allergist helps identify triggers and the sensitivity of the airways.
 If, after being exposed to fumes or chemicals, you notice respiratory symptoms that do not let up, it is a good idea to have a professional evaluate your case and provide guidance.

-Specialties that treat irritant-induced reactive airways disease
+Data on 81 doctors who treat irritant-induced reactive airways disease

 Treatment by city